ballerina-platform/ballerina-lang/docs/lang-ref/packaging.md

 While Ballerina programs can be executed directly from the program directory, if you want to create a self-contained package containing all the program code and third-party dependencies, you need to build the program into a packaged format.
 When a program is packaged using the `ballerina build` command, the resulting archive will contain not just the Ballerina files that contain the main function and/or services, but also all the Ballerina packages that are imported by all the code needed to execute the main function and/or services.

-Note: if you are running on UNIX/Linux, use `./ballerina build` instead of `ballerina build` in the following commands.

 A Ballerina executable archive containing a `main()` function is named with the extension “.bmz”.
 Use the following command to build an executable archive:

 ```